Civil War Terms Quiz: Key Concepts Review

 Answered ()

-What does the term 'sovereign' refer to?
+What does the term sovereign mean?

 What is an exemption?

-What does 'blockade' mean?
+What does blockade mean?

 What is a vigilante?